• Facebook

 Porto sign in front of city hall

 I love a good sign of a city’s name.
 The Porto sign is located just outside the city hall.
-You might need to queue up a bit until it is your tourn to take a picture.
-But the good thing about it being a popular photo spot is that there will be other people there who can take a picture of you.
+You might need to queue up a bit until it is your turn to take a picture but I’m sure you’ll be able to find time for it during this 3 day Porto itinerary.
+The good thing about it being a popular photo spot is that there will be other people there who can take a picture of you.

 Stroll Around the Ribeira Neighbourhood